 In 2023, mobile development will focus on enterprise apps, multi-purpose design for connected devices, engaging users through micro-moments, enhanced security measures, cloud-based app integration, website-app hybrid functionality, and leveraging app stores for comprehensive management solutions in the IoT-driven world.

 The fierce competition in the mobile space continues, and, as a result, developers continue to look for the next big thing.
 Indeed, all it takes is to leverage an emerging trend, and an app can quickly rise to superstardom.
 With the mobile development industry continuing its evolution, there’s no better time than now to share our predictions for the industry this year.

 Enterprise apps will grow in number and popularity

-This year has already seen many opportunities for app developers to focus on the building and managing of applications for the enterprise market, and this growth is expected to continue.
+This year has already seen many opportunities for app developers to focus on building and managing applications for the enterprise market, and this growth is expected to continue.

 Multi-purpose design will become a requirement

 Although wearable technology is being offered by more companies than ever before and is becoming ever-popular with consumers, this technology is moving beyond the body to enter televisions, cars and homes.
 As such, app developers will anticipate that customers will need to be able to use these apps from within this connected landscape and not just from a single device.

 The current techniques being used to engage users are shifting to what has been named the ‘micro-moment’.
 Micro-moments, defined as brief interactions designed to get customer attention to anticipate their needs, will continue this year.
 As a result of the shift, developer thinking will also need to shift.
 This trend is expected to cause the end of traditional singular applications.
 Developers will instead likely use several capabilities, such as notices, to connect with users several times daily.